Download Dinajpur Board Scholarship Result 2023 HSC SSC PDF

 Origin of Dinajpur city:

 Dinajpur was one of the district towns created at the beginning of the East India Company rule in Bangladesh.
 In 1765 AD, eight years after the battle of Palashi, the British army conquered the area.
-As a result the Nawabi rule ended, the former capital Ghoraghat Nagar fell.
+As a result, the Nawabi rule ended, and the former capital Ghoraghat Nagar fell.
 Dinajpur city started to develop after that.

 During the pre-British era, almost the entire area of North Bengal was covered by the Nawab-ruled Ghoraghat Sarkar (district) and the administrative seat of the government was Ghoraghat Nagar.
 Mir Karam Ali, the last Muslim fauzdar of this government, was defeated in a battle with the English commander, Mr. Courtrill.
 As a result, the entire northern region including Ghoraghat Nagar was handed over to the British.
 The large district formed by the victorious Company Government for the administration of North Bengal (1786), its headquarters or district town was established at the Mauza called Dinajpur.
 The capital of the Dinajpur dynasty was in this mouza.
 Experts believe that the district town of the English period also originated from the same source.